 If the 5G ProSe direct link modification procedure is to trigger the negotiated 5G ProSe layer-3 UE-to-UE relay reselection, the initiating UE shall create a PROSE DIRECT LINK MODIFICATION REQUEST message.
 In this message:

-1) If the intitiating UE acts as a source 5G ProSe layer-3 end UE and the 5G ProSe direct link is between the source 5G ProSe layer-3 end UE and the 5G ProSe layer-3 UE-to-UE relay UE, the initiating UE:
+1) If the initiating UE acts as a source 5G ProSe layer-3 end UE and the 5G ProSe direct link is between the source 5G ProSe layer-3 end UE and the 5G ProSe layer-3 UE-to-UE relay UE, the initiating UE:

 a) shall include the relay reselection indication;

-b) shall include the list of candidates 5G ProSe UE-to-UE relay UE user info ID;
+b) shall include the list of user info IDs of the candidates 5G ProSe UE-to-UE relay UEs supporting the same RSC used for the existing 5G ProSe direct link;

 c) shall include the list of target 5G ProSe end UEs IP address/prefix, if IP communication is used; and

-d) may include the list of candidates 5G ProSe UE-to-UE relay UE layer-2 ID.
+d) may include the list of layer-2 IDs of the candidates 5G ProSe UE-to-UE relay UEs supporting the same RSC used for the existing 5G ProSe direct link.

 2) If the initiating UE acts as a 5G ProSe layer-3 UE-to-UE relay UE and the 5G ProSe direct link is between the 5G ProSe layer-3 UE-to-UE relay UE and the target 5G ProSe end UE, the initiating UE:.

 a) shall include the relay reselection indication;

-b) shall include the list of candidates 5G ProSe UE-to-UE relay UE user info ID;
+b) shall include the list of user info IDs of the candidates 5G ProSe UE-to-UE relay UEs supporting the same RSC used for the existing 5G ProSe direct link;

 c) shall include the initiating source 5G ProSe UE IP address/prefix, if IP communication is used; and

-d) may include list of candidates 5G ProSe UE-to-UE relay UE layer-2 ID.
+d) may include list of layer-2 IDs of the candidates 5G ProSe UE-to-UE relay UEs supporting the same RSC used for the existing 5G ProSe direct link.

 If the 5G ProSe direct link modification procedure is to trigger the negotiated 5G ProSe layer-3 UE-to-UE relay reselection and the initiating UE acts as a 5G ProSe layer-3 UE-to-UE relay UE, the initiating UE shall create a PROSE DIRECT LINK MODIFICATION REQUEST message for every IP address/prefix of the target 5G ProSe layer-3 end UEs received on the associated PROSE DIRECT LINK MODIFICATION REQUEST message from the source 5G ProSe layer-3 end UE.

 If the 5G ProSe direct link modification procedure is to trigger the negotiated 5G ProSe layer-2 UE-to-UE relay reselection, the initiating UE shall create a PROSE DIRECT LINK MODIFICATION REQUEST message.
 In this message: